BA Social Studies: Communities, Families and Individuals

-BA Social Studies requires 80 UCAS points however all prospective students will be interviewed and offers made based on experience and evidence of commitment to the area of study.
+BA Social Studies requires 80 UCAS points, however, all prospective students will be interviewed and offers made based on experience and evidence of commitment to the area of study.

 This programme has been designed for students who wish to work with groups and individuals in a variety of settings, to challenge social exclusion and to enhance equality of opportunity.

-Therefore we are looking for students with a strong motivation to make a difference to the lives of potentially disadvantaged people, or to meet the range of needs of people as they experience difficulties through the course of their lives.
+Therefore, we are looking for students with a strong motivation to make a difference to the lives of potentially disadvantaged people, or to meet the range of needs of people as they experience difficulties through the course of their lives.
 This motivation may be reflected in subject choice, or it may be reflected in interests outside of school or college, such as volunteering or an activity they have completed through the Duke of Edinburgh Award Scheme.

 We particularly welcome applications from mature students, and students who come from potentially disadvantaged backgrounds themselves.
 We have found that non-traditional students can offer life experience as carers and users of services, and frequently flourish on this programme.
 Mature students (over 21 years old) are not required to fulfil the UCAS requirements.

 The programme has been designed to enhance employability.
 The BA Social Studies supports students into the world of work by fostering their career aspirations and enhancing their employability through the introduction of study pathways allow them to develop a specialism within the field of Social Studies.
 Assessment tasks are designed to enhance skills for the workplace, such as communication skills and team working.
-For example, students have to complete group and individual seminar presentations, and to reflect on that experience to draw out lessons for the future.
+For example, students have to complete group and individual seminar presentations and to reflect on that experience to draw out lessons for the future.

 The BA Social Studies programme contains a significant observational placement component.
-These observational placement modules in Year 2 and 3 allow students to experience working with people in a variety of voluntary and public service settings, while reflecting on the theories and policies that they have studied in the classroom.
+These observational placement modules in Year 2 and 3 allow students to experience working with people in a variety of voluntary and public service settings while reflecting on the theories and policies that they have studied in the classroom.
 Through evaluations, students report that these placement experiences increase their confidence in the workplace and help them decide the future direction of their career.

 The observational placements help develop insight into the needs and activities of local employers.
 Careful monitoring of the placements allows students to have a positive experience in the workplace, reflecting on best practice, and developing transferable skills to enhance their CVs.
-Feedback from the organisations helps us identify the knowledge and skills employers require so that graduates can ‘hit the ground running‘ when they take up employment.
+Feedback from the organizations helps us identify the knowledge and skills employers require so that graduates can ‘hit the ground running’ when they take up employment.